Distant Origin: Production

 Writer Brannon Braga saw "Distant Origin" as being a metaphor for the relationship between Galileo Galilei and the Catholic Church.
 He described it as "the perfect episode" because it included not only that metaphor, but also a "what-if" science fiction premise and a unique structure as the episode follows the Voth as they investigate the humans.

 The Voth returned in Star Trek Online as part of the "Season Eight" expansion.
 The development team had previously hoped to introduce the species, but that idea was scrapped.
 As part of their redesign, they were changed from purely scientists as seen in the episode to scientifically advanced soldiers.
 A variety of variants on the Voth were created that had not been seen in "Distant Origin", such as those in powered armour as well as raptors – an enemy type far more similar to typical dinosaurs.

 Special effects

-This episode features the fictional Star Trek spacecraft the Voth City Ship, which was noted in 2015 as one of the largest fictional spacecraft featured in science fiction television and movies up to that time.
-At over 9 km (6 miles) in length the Voth ship is quite large for Star Trek, and a little bigger than the Varro Generational spacecraft which was also featured in Star Trek: Voyager, in "The Disease".
-The biggest spacecraft at that time was rated as the alien mothership in the film Independence Day (1996), and the biggest Star Trek vessel up to that time was V'Ger featured in the Star Trek: The Motion Picture (1979).
+This episode featured the Voth City Ship, which was noted in 2015 as one of the largest fictional spacecraft featured in on-screen science fiction television and movies up to that time.
+At over 9 km (6 miles) in length the Voth ship is quite large for Star Trek, and a little bigger than the Varro generation ship which had appeared in the earlier episode "The Disease".
+The largest on-screen spacecraft at that time was rated as the alien mothership in the film Independence Day (1996), and the biggest Star Trek was V'Ger featured in the Star Trek: The Motion Picture (1979).